maksym-nezhurin/crud-apia-app/README.md

 3. **Security Note**: Including a reminder to keep the `.env` file secure encourages best practices for protecting sensitive information.

 This layout ensures that the README remains clean, organized, and informative.

+### Docker

+## I have implemented docker support for this app.

+You can run it with docker app and user localhost:5167 address for emulation production data locally.